rrodriguez-tpm/hello-aks/README.md

-## Create an AKS cluser using Terraform
+## Create an AKS cluster using Terraform
 ```
 ❯ terraform init